WHAT rising ocean levels?

 The well-known environmental thinking is presented in An Inconvenient Truth

+and similar documents.
 We've heard that ice cap and glacier melt should release significantly more water into the oceans.

 This would not only result in a greater amount of water capable of increasing sea levels by as much as several meters, but alter the composition of the ocean water in an undesired way.